Mary Jane Watson: Marriage

 In spite of Peter and Mary Jane's mutual worry that they were marrying too early, Peter's concern for her safety, and her unwillingness to give up her "party girl" lifestyle, they marry.
 She adds Peter's surname to her own, making her Mary Jane Watson-Parker.
 They were, at that moment, really in love.
 Spider-Man wears his black costume around this time, but after Mary Jane is frightened by a stalking Venom, she convinces him to change back to his old costume.

 Mary Jane continues to model after her marriage, but is stalked by her wealthy landlord, Jonathan Caesar.
 When she rejects his advances, he kidnaps her, but she manages to escape.
 While Caesar is briefly incarcerated, he uses his powerful business connections within the city and has her blacklisted as a model.
 She gets a role on the soap opera Secret Hospital, but is unhappy with her character's air-headed and mean personality.
 On top of that, Caesar, who has been released from prison and is still obsessed with Mary Jane, plots to kidnap her again—this time intending to whisk her away to a private island he owns in the Caribbean.
 After luring Mary Jane to an abandoned studio and threatening to kill her, Caesar is confronted by Officer Goldman, a policeman assigned to Mary Jane's original case against him.
-Goldman then shoots Caesar dead, saving Mary Jane's life.
-Although she successfully petitions her boss to adjust her character's personality, a deranged fan tries to kill Mary Jane out of hatred for the actions of her soap opera character.
+Goldman then shoots Caesar dead, saving Mary Jane's life, but she is shocked by his actions.
+It is then revealed that Goldman is not a police officer but rather another Mary Jane fan who was behind a series of crimes disguised as accidents, involving him deliberately hurting people he believes were harming Mary Jane, including her boss who was killed by Caesar, not before blackmailing him into making the bait.
+Appalled by Goldman's actions, Mary Jane knocks him out and escapes.
+Although she successfully petitions her new boss to adjust her character's personality, a deranged fan tries to kill Mary Jane out of hatred for the actions of her soap opera character.
 Mary Jane quits her job out of fear for her own safety and returns to modeling.
 This, along with Peter's role as Spider-Man, triggers a growing divide.
 She briefly flirts with actor Jason Jerome, who tries to tempt her into a secret affair.
 She resists out of faithfulness to Peter, but her weak rebuffs fail to convince Jerome, and she realizes she is enticed by him in spite of herself.
 However, she eventually realizes that her craving for romance can be filled by her husband as easily as an extramarital affair, and she pointedly rejects Jerome's advances while rebuking his behavior.